kyle-lt/GarageSale/README.md

 ## Overview
 This project was developed in order to get hands-on experience instrumenting a Java Spring Boot application using the OpenTelemetry SDK by hand, as well as instrumenting with an Enterprise-class APM Platform (AppDynamics).

+It keeps up-to-date pretty well with the [OTel Releases](https://github.com/open-telemetry/opentelemetry-java/releases), and is currently using 0.14.1.

+   > __Note:__  This project was built/tested only on Docker for Mac

+It uses the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector), which is decoupled from this project and has to be setup separately.
+The OOB configuration exports traces using the Jaeger Exporter, Logging Exporter, and AppDynamics (via OTLPHTTP Exporter).

 There is no guarantee that this application is built to any best practices or standards, and in certain cases is explicitly designed to __not__ be performant, and so from the angle of tracing and monitoring, it's all good.

 It's not necessary to build this project.
 All images can be pulled from Docker Hub when you run with [Docker Compose](#quick-start-with-docker-compose) or with [Kubernetes](#kubernetes).